PrestaShop/docs/src/content/1.7/development/coding-standards/_index.md

 php ./vendor/bin/php-cs-fixer fix
 ```

-And you can also use the provided [git pre-commit](https://github.com/PrestaShop/PrestaShop/tree/develop/.github/contrib) sample in order to make sure you never forget to make your code compliant !
+And you can also use the provided [git pre-commit](https://github.com/PrestaShop/PrestaShop/tree/develop/.github/contrib) sample in order to make sure you never forget to make your code compliant!

 ## Javascript code conventions